blazkv/blazkv/README.md

   [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/blazkavcicvogrin) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:contact.wrinkle553@passinbox.com)
 </div>

 ## About Me

-🎓 Graduated in Information Security from the University of Criminal Justice and Security.
+🎓 Information Security graduate from the University of Criminal Justice and Security.

-📚 Currently working on my cybersecurity skills and documenting progress via my [learning journal repo](https://github.com/blazkv/cybersec-learning-journal).
+📚 Currently sharpening my cybersecurity skills and sharing my journey in my [Cybersecurity Learning Journal](https://github.com/blazkv/cybersec-learning-journal).

-🔐 Passionate about privacy in all aspects, especially in cyberspace.

-💪 Enthusiastic about improving and maintaining security in my home system and professionally.
+🔐 Advocate for digital privacy and user sovereignty in the age of surveillance.

+💪 Dedicated to securing and improving my personal systems, with the same mindset I bring to professional work.

-🎯 Goal is to land a cybersecurity job in SOC and grow both professionally and personally.
+🎯 My goal is to join a Security Operations team and continue growing as a cybersecurity professional.

-🐱 Proud cat dad to a playful black-furred tomcat and a masterful hunter tabi kitty.
+🐱 Proud cat dad to a mischievous black tomcat and a cunning tabby hunter.

-🏋️‍♂️ Love staying in shape primarily by resistance training and hiking.
+🏋️‍♂️ Outside of tech, I stay active through resistance training and hiking.

 ## Current Focus Areas

-🔍 SOC operations: log monitoring, incident triage & escalation
+🔍 SOC labs: log monitoring, incident triage & escalation with SIEM tools and security data analysis for threat detection.

-🛡️ Threat & vulnerability management basics

-🌐 Network security fundamentals: firewalls, IDS/IPS concepts

-🚨 Incident response & handling
+🛡️ Building foundational skills in threat and vulnerability management.

+🌐 Strengthening knowledge of network security fundamentals.

-🐍 Python scripting for automation tasks
+🐍 Building Python skills through hands-on projects to enable future automation in cybersecurity.

-🎯 Preparing for CompTIA Security+ certification
+🎯 Preparing rigorously for the CompTIA Security+ certification exam.

 ## Tech Stack